cambrian/bridge-client/README.md

 And you should see the desired output.

 ## Concept
 Our back-end codebase relies on Haskell's type safety to prevent errors of all kinds.
 We want to have the same type discipline when we communicate with the front-end.
-Since we're using a different language (TypeScript) to build out the front-end, however, and since all data is text-serialized when it goes over the network, we can't just copy our request and response types from back-end to front-end.
+But since we're using a different language (TypeScript) to build out the front-end, and since all data is text-serialized when it goes over the network, we can't just copy our request and response types from back-end to front-end.

-Fortunately, some Haskell magic lets us generate RPC functions and types for the TypeScript front-end to use.
+Fortunately, Haskell magic lets us generate RPC functions and types for the TypeScript front-end to use.
 This requires only some up-front work to create the right templates.
 Now whenever the back-end API changes, our RPC functions can be automatically re-generated from boilerplate—with no room for manual translation errors.

 In more concrete terms, let's say that the back-end had the following API:
 - Route `foo` from a `FooRequest` to a single `FooResponse`.